-Covid-19 has not resulted in a significant financial impact on the Group and MPC has shown to be resilient in its business operations.
+The Group has shown to be resilient in its business operations.
 As explained in the investment property note (Note 6), MPC's income is secured for the medium to the long term by lease agreements in place.
-Malta is currently experiencing an uncertain and unpredictable real estate market.
-This has led to valuation uncertainty which is not measurable, because the only inputs and metrics available for the valuation are likely to relate to the market before the event occurred and the impact of the event on prices will not be known until the market has stabilised.
-However, most of the Group's properties are leased to tenants whose operation has not been as heavily impacted as other players in the market.
+Malta is currently experiencing an uncertain and unpredictable commercial real estate market with high inflationary conditions and this has led to valuation uncertainty.
+However, most of the Group's properties are leased to tenants which are considered to be reliable in terms of financial stability and performance.
 Particularly, some of the properties consist of purpose-built buildings to serve the specific tenant.
 The company will continue to monitor closely how the market evolves and MPC's strategy will be adapted accordingly.